alex404/goal/probability/README.md

-provides tools for implementing and applying statistical and machine learning algorithms.
+This library provides tools for implementing and applying statistical and machine learning algorithms.
 The core concept of goal-probability is that of a statistical manifold, i.e. manifold of probability distributions, with a focus on exponential family distributions.
-Various graphical models are also defined here, e.g. mixture models and restricted Boltzmann machines, as well as algorithms for fitting them e.g. expectation maximization and contrastive divergence minimization.
 What follows is brief introduction to how we define and work with statistical manifolds in Goal.

 The core definition of this library is that of a `Statistical` `Manifold`.
 ```haskell